agersant/crystal/docs/api/assets/index.md

 This modules fulfills two functions:

-1. Parsing complex game assets like maps and spritesheets into easy to use objects.
+1. Parsing complex game assets like maps and spritesheets.
 2. Loading/unloading game assets on demand.

 The central piece of this module is [crystal.assets.get](get).
 This function returns an asset by path.
 All paths are relative to `main.lua`.